How to Solve Your Volume Recruitment Issues, Fast

-Volume recruiting has always been a challenge for HR leaders, but in some ways it’s never been more difficult than it is right now.
+Volume recruiting has always been a challenge for People & Culture leaders, but in some ways, the war for talent has never been more difficult than right now.
+Business leaders face the challenge of how to right-size their organisations, invest in talent acquisition and align cost bases to enable growth.

 This situation is exacerbated if you need to hire large numbers of staff quickly, whether in response to unforeseen circumstances, seasonality, or, in a perfect world, spectacular growth.
-Your internal hiring managers are demanding that you fill the open headcount now, but in a job market desperate for them, you’re struggling to secure the help that you need, when you need it.
+Your internal hiring managers are demanding that you fill the open headcount now.
+But in a job market desperate for them, you’re struggling to secure the help that you need when you need it.

-The situation is challenging, but it’s not insurmountable.
-There are a number of ways your organisation can deal with its volume recruiting needs in such a candidate-led job market.
+There are a number of ways your organisation might attempt to address its volume recruiting needs in such a candidate-led job market.

 You could use an external recruitment agency, though such volume campaigns on contingency fees can end up costing a small fortune.
 To be honest, these common solutions generally leave you right back where you started.